freenas/freenas-docs/userguide/storage.rst

   file invalidates previously downloaded recovery key files for the pool.

   .. _reset encryption:
-* :guilabel:`Reset Keys`: This resets the encryption on the pool GELI master key and invalidates all encryption keys, recovery keys, and any passphrase for the pool.
+* :guilabel:`Reset Keys`: Reset the encryption on the pool GELI master key and invalidate all encryption keys, recovery keys, and any passphrase for the pool.
 A dialog opens to save a backup of the new encryption key.
-There are also options to create a new passphrase and download a new recovery key file for the pool.
+A new passphrase can be created and a new pool recovery key file can be downloaded.
 The administrator password is required to reset pool encryption.

   If a key reset fails on a multi-disk system, an alert is generated.
   **Do not ignore this alert** as doing so may result in the loss of